 UNICEF works to create conditions that enable children and adolescents not only to attend school, but to continue to do so and thereby learn effectively.

-UNICEF contributions to the education of Venezuelan children in 2021:
+UNICEF contributions for the education of Venezuelan children in 2022:

 - More than 175,000 children throughout the country received teaching materials upon their return to school, while more than 96,000 schoolchildren were provided with school feeding.

 - To strengthen the capacities of teachers and contribute to educational authorities in a safe return to the classrooms, UNICEF Venezuela adapted – for Latin America – the global protocol for the safe reopening of schools; an online course that was taught to hundreds of teachers.

 - UNICEF accompanied the incorporation of the conceptual framework on life skills, including aspects such as self-knowledge, leadership and teamwork, to the secondary education curriculum.
 The Skills for Life program, in a pilot stage with educational authorities, reached 281,000 students and 14,500 teachers in 804 schools throughout the country, with the aim of promoting a system to support the learning and empowerment of adolescents.